 Who served as the prototype of the Sistine Madonna Raphael?
 Automatic translate

-As we know from history, religion very often imposed restrictions on art.
-In Catholicism, religious painting was allowed; in Orthodoxy, iconography, which has an even more rigid framework, was recognized as a canon.
+As we know from history, religion has very often imposed restrictions on art.
+In Catholicism, painting of a religious nature was allowed; in Orthodoxy, icon painting was recognized as canon, with even stricter limits.

-This work of the great Raphael generated very big disagreements among the clergy, some saw in it something divine, some heretical.
-Despite the undoubtedly great artistic value of the canvas, such an image of the Virgin, from the point of view of Catholicism, was sinful.
+This work by the great Raphael created a very great controversy among churchmen, some seeing in it something divine, some heretical.
+Despite the undoubtedly great artistic value of the canvas, such a depiction of the Virgin Mary, from the point of view of Catholicism, was sinful.

-We know very little about Margarita Lyuchka, and even those “facts” that have survived to this day are more like fiction than truth.
-She was born in Siena in the family of a baker, who later moved to Rome.
-It was in Rome that Raphael met with Margarita.
-She agreed to pose for the master for the mural "Cupid and Psyche".
-Rafael and Margarita fell in love with each other, but Margarita’s father was categorically against this relationship.
-According to unconfirmed reports, Raphael bought Margarita from her father for 3 thousand gold coins.
+About Margaret Lucchi we know very little, and those “facts”, which have reached our days, are more like fiction than truth.
+She was born in Siena to a baker’s family who later moved to Rome.
+It was in Rome that Raphael met Margherita.
+She agreed to pose for the master’s fresco “Cupid and Psyche”.
+Raphael and Margarita fell in love with each other, but Margarita’s father was strongly opposed to the relationship.
+According to unconfirmed reports, Raphael bought Marguerite from her father for 3,000 gold coins.

 The lovers lived together for 6 years (according to other sources - 12).
-Margarita was his model and accompanied Raphael on all his trips.
-It was her appearance that served as the prototype of the Raphael Madonnas and mythical heroines.
-According to contemporaries, Raphael did not part with Margarita until his death.
+Marguerite was his model and accompanied Raphael on all his trips.
+It was her appearance served as a prototype of Raphael’s Madonnas and mythical heroines.
+According to contemporaries, Raphael did not part with Marguerite until his death.

-The opinions of scholars studying the Renaissance were divided.
-Some consider Margarita a faithful wife and constant companion of the great master, others believe that she was not faithful to Raphael and cheated on him with students and customers.
-The fate of Margarita after the death of Raphael also remains a mystery.
-According to some sources - she became a courtesan, according to others - she cut her hair as a nun.
+The opinions of scholars studying the Renaissance are divided.
+Some consider Marguerite a faithful wife and constant companion of the great master, while others believe that she was not faithful to Raphael and cheated on him with students and customers.
+Also remains a mystery the fate of Marguerite after Raphael’s death.
+According to some sources - she became a courtesan, according to others - she was tonsured as a nun.

-But whatever her fate, her image, captured in the canvases of Raphael, will delight more than one generation of people.
+But whatever her fate, her image, captured in Raphael’s paintings, will delight generations to come.

 You cannot comment Why?